Ty France Player Props: Mariners vs. Phillies

-Ty France -- with a slugging percentage of .294 in his past 10 games, including no home runs) -- will be in action for the Seattle Mariners versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 25 at 6:40 PM ET.
+On Wednesday, Ty France (hitting .147 in his past 10 games) and the Seattle Mariners face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Cardinals.
+In his last game he had a hitless performance (0-for-4) against the Phillies.

 Ty France Game Info & Props vs. the Phillies